aws-samples/aws-saas-factory-billing-and-metering-reference-implementation/README.md

 }
 ```

-Where "TenantID" is some way to identify a tenant, and where "ExternalSubscriptionIdentifier" is the identified
+Where "TenantID" is some way to identify a tenant, and where "ExternalSubscriptionIdentifier" is the identifier
 associated with the subscription in the billing provider.
 In the case of Stripe Billing, this identifier will be
-the subscription ID, prefixed with "si_".
+the subscription ID, prefixed with "si\_".

 This can be placed onto the EventBridge with the AWS CLI or with one of the AWS SDKs.
 Here is an example using the
 AWS CLI: